kuhnza/node-mule/README.md

  * always be the last line of your worker process script. */ process.send('READY');
 ```

+The worker script is nothing special and can really be anything imaginable.
+Best
+of all it's okay to write blocking code in the workers.
+It's what they're
+there for.

+There are some important things to note however:
+# Always include final line in the example worker above.
+Without it the parent
+process won't know that the worker has started successfully.
+Also ensure that it's
+the very last thing to execute upon initialization so that you can confidently
+send tasks to it knowing that everything is ready and in place.
+If you have async
+initialization code you should ensure that 'READY' is called after all async init
+code has completed.
+# process.on('message'... must be present in order to receive jobs from the parent.
+# process.send(result) must also be present as the final step of your processing
+to send back the result and notify the parent process that the worker is ready for
+more work.

 Controlling the Number of Workers
 ---------------------------------